Our Science – a lab in your pocket

-A the full report on the efficacy of the Nima Gluten Sensor conducted by the Nima R&D team (results referenced above) has been recently published online by Food Chemistry journal.
+A full report on the efficacy of the Nima Gluten Sensor conducted by the Nima R&D team (results referenced above) was published in Food Chemistry journal.

-A full report on the efficacy of the Nima Gluten Sensor as conducted by the Food Allergy Research and Resource Program (FARRP) was published online by The Journal of Food Protection.
+A full report on the efficacy of the Nima Gluten Sensor as conducted by the Food Allergy Research and Resource Program (FARRP) was published in the The Journal of Food Protection.
 You can watch a webinar on the testing methodology and results here.

 foods to confirm the sensitivity of the device.
 In addition to in house testing,